UoB-COMSM0166/2025-group-20/README.md

 The bar chart above shows a notable increase in overall workload from Easy to Hard mode: an expected and desirable outcome.
 These results validated our game objectives- we wanted to create an engaging learning curve to interest first-time players and long-term gamers.

-- The accompanying pentagraph (below) reveals more granular differences:
+The accompanying pentagraph (below) reveals more granular differences:
-- A significant rise in effort and frustration
+- A significant rise in effort and frustration.
-- A moderate increase in mental demand and perceived performance
+- A moderate increase in mental demand and perceived performance.
-- Minimal change in physical or temporal demand
+- Minimal change in physical or temporal demand.

 These findings suggest that the added difficulty in Hard mode effectively challenged the player without overwhelming them physically or pacing-wise.
 ![Alt text](project-report-images/NASA-TLX-Load-Index-Pentagraph.png)